4 Writing Your Future

 • chapter 9 on Hacking your future for details.

-4.4.2 Natural language engineering
+4.4.2 Natural Language Engineering

 We have been writing stuff down for millenia in order to communicate with each other.
 If you stop to think about it, engineers and scientists spend a lot time communicating in writing, see figure 4.7.
 As well as engineering code, they also spend a significant amount of time engineering messages in natural languages like english.